 Each species of fish has a preferred pH that they are comfortable in, some have a wider tolerance than others, but all have their limits.
 Despite this, fish can live in pH levels outside of their ideal range, they won’t be particularly happy but as long as the pH is stable, they will often survive.
 However, it is always best to keep a fish within its recommended tolerance range.

-Whilst some fish will tolerate life outside of their optimal pH range, sudden changes in pH will send most fish into shock.
+Whilst some fish will tolerate life outside of their optimal pH range, sudden changes in pH will send some fish into shock.
 Much like a sudden drop in temperature, large, quick changes in pH can be instantly lethal to fish.

 Changes as small as 1 pH can send fish into shock.
 Some species are hardier than others and some will therefore cope with changes better than others, but in general, any large, sudden change of your pH will cause some level of shock in your fish.

 This isn’t always the case though and this is proven by CO2 injection.
 Planted aquariums with injected CO2 systems have fairly large, daily variations in pH.
 This is due to CO2 being acidic.
 Yet these tanks are often populated with fish that have seemingly no issues with the regular changes.

 So, if you think your fish may be suffering from pH shock, it is worth checking other parameters too to rule them out first.

 pH shock is caused when the pH of the water in the aquarium suddenly changes.
 A common example of this is when you first bring fish home.
 Your pH may be very different from the pH of the water used in the shop.
 This means that when your new fish enters your tank, there is a large, sudden change in pH, which causes shock.

 Another example is when adding wood to an aquarium.
 Aquarium wood can lower pH, usually this is gradual but if you add a lot of new wood at once and have low KH, the change can be quick enough, and large enough, to cause pH shock.
 I came across just such an incident earlier this week which I’ll show you more on below.